All Episodes

 The real culprit is leaves, because that's what provides the dark portion of a forest that allows the heat to be trapped.

-Snerdley says he saw National Geographic Show last week that the Earth's core is slowing and that that's creating global warmth.
+Snerdley says he saw a National Geographic show last week that the Earth's core is slowing and that that's creating global warming.

 Yeah, well, that's the only time we've ever journeyed to the center of the earth.

-So the Earth's core is slowing, uh, and that's going to create global cooling.
+So the Earth's core is slowing, and that's going to create global cooling.

-National Geographic Earth is cooling because the Earth's core is slowing down.
+National Geographic, the Earth is cooling because the Earth's core is slowing down.

-And we're all doomed, and yet, and yet all the forestation out there, that's why temperatures are rising.
+And yet, and yet, with all the forestation out there, that's why temperatures are rising.

 The Arctic ice sheet's getting bigger.